dboon78/fincat_react/README.md

-# FinCat is my personal financial portfolio project, this is the React Client part of it.
+# FinCat is my personal financial portfolio project

-This project uses a variety of React based plugins and components.
+This React projectproject uses a variety of React based plugins and components.
 - Tailwind CSS for mobile-first styling
 - Yup form authentication
 - Toastify for notifications